pythoncymetric/cymetric/README.md

 # ⚠️ NOTE ⚠️
-See (this repository)[https://github.com/ruehlef/cymetric] for an up-to-date fork that
+See [https://github.com/ruehlef/cymetric] for an up-to-date fork that
 - ✅ Is compatible with tensorflow 2.x
 - ✅ Has a pytorch implementation (generated with copilot in agent mode)
 - ✅ Works with the latest Mathematica installations